EdAlegrid/m2m-quicktour/README.md

 Using a *push-method*, the client will watch the value of the random number.
 The remote device will check the random value every 5 seconds.
 If the value changes, it will send or *push* the new value to the client.

-Before you start, [create an account](https://www.node-m2m.com/m2m/account/create) and register your remote device.
-You also need a [node.js](https://nodejs.org/en/) installation on your client and device computers.
+Before you start, ensure you have a [node.js](https://nodejs.org/en/) installation on your client and device computers.
+[Create an account](https://www.node-m2m.com/m2m/account/create) and register your remote device.

 ### Remote Device Setup